Dan-Matthews-23/Heart-Helpers/README.md

     - [Acknowledgments](#acknowledgments)

 - - -
+# Heart Helpers
 ## User Experience (UX)

 ### Background

-Heart Helpers are a fictional charitiable organisation that aim to generate revenue and attarct volunteers to support in local and national events in the interest of raising money for people affected by heart disease.
-Heart Helpers have twelve branches across the United Kingsdom.
-Each branch hosts fundraising activities in their local communities such as sponsered walks, walks and events with their local authority to raise awareness, particularly in schools and community centres.
+Heart Helpers are a fictional charitiable organisation that aim to generate revenue and attract volunteers to support in local and national events in the interest of raising money for people affected by heart disease.
+Heart Helpers have twelve branches across the United Kingdom.
+Each branch hosts fundraising activities in their local communities such as sponsored walks and events with their local authority to raise awareness, particularly in schools and community centres.
 Each branch participates in quarterly national events organised by the central team.
 This website aims to showcase such events and attract new participents.

 There are two main aims for the website:

-- Recruit new and existing volunteers to help with natioanlly-organised events
+- Recruit new and existing volunteers to help with nationally-organised events
 - Provide a means for the user to contact the organisers or their local branch